Reece Morrison

-Reece Earsal Morrison (born October 21, 1945) is an American former professional football running back who played six seasons in the National Football League (NFL) with the Cleveland Browns and Cincinnati Bengals.
+Reece Earsal Morrison (born October 21, 1945) is an American former professional football player who was a running back for six seasons in the National Football League (NFL) with the Cleveland Browns and Cincinnati Bengals.
 He was selected by the Browns in the third round of the 1968 NFL/AFL draft.
-He played college football at Texas State University.
+He played college football flor the Texas State Bobcats.